2002–03 Chicago Bulls season: Regular season

 The Bulls entered the 2002-03 NBA season with an eager sense of anticipation on what the prior year’s moves would become.

 Jalen Rose was expected to have a big year in his first full season with the club.
-The addition of Jay Williams, selected by the Bulls with the second overall pick in 2002 NBA draft, was expected to provide the team with an extra scoring punch.
-Plus, the team’s two young big men, Tyson Chandler and Eddy Curry, each had a valuable year of pro experience under their belts.
+Jay Williams, selected by the Bulls with the second overall pick in 2002 NBA draft, was expected to provide the team with an extra scoring punch.
+The team’s two young big men, Tyson Chandler and Eddy Curry, each had a year of pro experience.

-General Manager Jerry Krause had what many considered at the time to be a very successful offseason.
-Besides Williams, the Bulls also added Roger Mason, Jr. and Lonny Baxter via the draft.
-Veteran forward Donyell Marshall—signed with the team’s mid-level exception—brought size and versatility to the team, and the shape of a solid squad was beginning to form.
+General Manager Jerry Krause in addition to Williams also added Roger Mason, Jr. and Lonny Baxter via the draft.
+Veteran forward Donyell Marshall—signed with the team’s mid-level exception.

 In the end, though, having Rose, Marshall and an abundance of talented youth did not equate to winning games.
 After starting the season 2–0 for the first time since the 1996–97 campaign, Chicago garnered a franchise-worst 3–38 road record.
 The Bulls held a 19–game road losing streak from 11/02/02–01/18/03 and the team’s 30–52 record qualified it for a fifth–consecutive NBA Draft Lottery appearance.

 The franchise was ready to head in a new direction and the beginning of that movement started with the resignation of long–time executive Jerry Krause on April 7.
 Krause, then 64, played a major role in building Bulls World Championship teams and was a two–time NBA Executive of the Year.